Explained: Why Turkish President Erdogan is backpedaling in diplomatic row | DW | 26.10.2021

 Moreover, the existence of numerous other small anti-Erdogan parties and the fact that the pro-Kurdish Peoples' Democratic Party (HDP) is polling at roughly 10% means Erdogan and the AKP need to worry about losing upcoming presidential and parliamentary elections.

+CHP leader Kemal Kilicdaroglu (left) and IYI Chair Meral Aksener are both gaining ground on Erdogan and the AKP

 More than anything, the president's waning popularity is tied to Turkey's economic woes — inflation stands at 20%, corruption is rampant and the value of the Turkish lira has been in free fall for years.
-On Monday, one US dollar was worth a staggering 9,59 lira — though the currency rebounded slightly after Erdogan's conciliatory statement.
+On Monday, $1 US was worth a staggering 9.59 lira — though the currency rebounded slightly after Erdogan's conciliatory statement.

-This is by no means the first time Erdogan has attempted to use an international diplomatic crisis to shore up domestic support: That was the case when Turkey temporarily jailed German journalist Deniz Yücel, as well as in Turkey's clash with France and the US over whether the mass slaughter of Armenians at the hands of Ottoman Turks during the First World War constituted genocide.
+This is by no means the first time Erdogan has attempted to use an international diplomatic crisis to shore up domestic support.
+That was the case when Turkey temporarily jailed German journalist Deniz Yücel, as well as in Turkey's clash with France and the US over whether the mass slaughter of Armenians at the hands of Ottoman Turks during World War I constituted genocide.

 Erdogan often uses such disputes to claim other countries are trying to keep Turkey down.
-He also uses them as an opportunity to lash out against media outlets, whom he accuses of peddling fake news.
+He also uses them as an opportunity to lash out against media outlets, whom he has accused of peddling fake news.
 Despite different situations, his polarizing tactics are always based on the same political calculus.
-He knows confrontation with foreign powers appeals to many nationalist Turks but he hopes the strategy will also force the opposition to adopt a more jingoist stance.
+He knows confrontation with foreign powers appeals to many nationalist Turks, but he hopes the strategy will also force the opposition to adopt a more jingoist stance.

 This time, however, Erdogan's attempted strong-arming of the opposition does not seem to be working.
 Instead, his political adversaries have publicly lambasted him, with Kemal Kilicdaroglu, leader of the CHP, saying the president is trying to create excuses to explain away "the collapse of the economy that he himself destroyed."

 The leader of Turkey's Future Party, Ahmet Davutoglu, made similar comments.
-Davutoglu, who once served as foreign minister and prime minster under Erdogan, says the president is neither truly concerned about Osman Kavala, nor the independence of Turkey's judiciary.
-Instead, he says, Erdogan is deliberately stoking polarization and swapping "statesmanlike logic for the language of the gutter," bringing "shame upon our country."
+Davutoglu, who once served as foreign minister and prime minster under Erdogan, said the president is neither truly concerned about Osman Kavala, nor the independence of Turkey's judiciary.
+Instead, he said, Erdogan is deliberately stoking polarization and swapping "statesmanlike logic for the language of the gutter," bringing "shame upon our country."

 Now, Turkish decision-makers are mulling whether to purchase Russian combat aircraft alongside further Russian-made air defense systems— no small gesture considering the fact that Turkey maintains the second-largest standing military force in the NATO alliance.